First-time buyers boost U.S. home sales; jobless claims rise

 Unadjusted claims for North Carolina increased 2,520 last week.
 Outside the storm-affected states, there were hefty gains in unadjusted claims for Michigan, Kentucky and California.

-The four-week moving average of claims, considered a better measure of labour market trends as it irons out week-to-week volatility, rose 2,250 to 251,750 last week.
+The four-week moving average of claims, considered a better measure of labor market trends as it irons out week-to-week volatility, rose 2,250 to 251,750 last week.

 The claims data covered the survey week for October's nonfarm payrolls.
 The four-week average of claims fell 6,500 between the September and October survey periods, suggesting another month of solid employment growth.